KoolCards/CADSupportVectorMachine/README.md

 # Results

 Overall, the support vector machine algorithm improved upon the low accuracy and high intrusiveness of current coronary artery disease detection methods.
-The algorithm performed with a specificity of 91.8% compared to the current specificity of 37.5% through an ECG test, and trained the dataset with an accuracy of 92.3%.
+The algorithm performed with a specificity of 91.8% compared to the current specificity of 37.5% through an ECG test and trained the dataset with an accuracy of 92.3%.
 Additionally, the algorithm can be implemented in the future in conjunction with an ECG for real-time monitoring by patients.

-#Award
+# Award

 This algorithm won Honorable Mention (3rd Place) Category Award in Physical Sciences and Engineering.